 Why Study Abroad?

-Many minorities report benefits from studying abroad in countries where their families have roots.
+Many students report benefits from studying abroad in countries where their families have roots.
 This experience has allowed students to learn about their ethnicity and culture as well as explore their own identity.
-Click here for student quotes.
+Our identities are constantly changing and study abroad can challenge students' perceptions of their narrative, history and self.
+Students report that studying abroad changed their view of not only the world around them, but themselves as well.
+They grew more independent and self-reliant through challenging themselves to get out of their comfort zone.